Avoid Wasting Food with These 14 Excellent Tips

 7. Using all the Nutella

-9. Lengthen the life of bananas
+9. Increasing the shelf life of bananas

-11. Storing herbs
+11. Storing fine herbs

 12. How to avoid wasting food – storing potatoes and apples

 13. Getting all the mango pulp

-If you’re the type of person who winds up losing a lot of mango pulp when you peel them with a knife, try cutting your mangoes into several pieces and retrieving the pulp with the help of a glass.
+If you’re the type of person who winds up losing a lot of mango pulp when you peel them with a knife, then try cutting your mangoes into several pieces and retrieving the pulp with the help of a glass.
 You can use the same trick with kiwis, avocados and other similar fruits.